namanbh31/e-commerce-react/README.md

 - The cart will be cleared if you reload the website.
 - The site may not load if the API is unavailable.
 - The search bar is not functional.
+- The Category section in the landing page is for making the website look good it eventually goes to the same page.